BuiltBrokenModding/SBM-PlantBuckets/README.md

 * Pumpkin Bucket
 * Melon Bucket
 * Vine Bucket
+* Paper

 ## Features
 * Can disable any material
 * Can enable fluid leaking
 * Molten fluids set entities on fire when in bucket (can be disabled)
+* Cows will eat buckets with a 10% chance